The Pros and Cons of Cloth Diapers

 3. Not Always as Absorbent as Disposable Diapers

 It’s true.
 Cloth diapers aren’t always as absorbent as disposable diapers.
 You may need to pick up a few cloth diaper inserts to increase the absorbency.
-Not the biggest deal in the world, but it does factor into the upfront cost and adds a little more to your laundry pile.
+It’s not the biggest deal in the world, but it does factor into the upfront cost and adds a little more to your laundry pile.

 4. They Require a Higher Upfront Cost

 As mentioned earlier, cloth diapers do cost much more upfront.
-You can get set with some cloth diapers, cloth diaper inserts, and a few waste bin bags for approximately $275 – $300.
+You can get set with some cloth diapers, inserts, and a few waste bin bags for approximately $275 – $300.
 In contrast, a large box of diapers might cost you $45 and last 1-2 months.

-Just remember, the upfront cost pays itself off and starts saving you money around the end of the first year.
+Remember, the upfront cost pays itself off and starts saving you money around the end of the first year.
 When you account for the recurring cost of diapers and wipes, that’s one recurring fee you get to avoid in the future.

 5. Harder to Use When Out and About